St Hilda's Ballet School

 What should my child wear for ballet?

 If Cygnets, Little Swans and Big Swans want to dress up in tutus and fairy dresses that is fine as long as their movement is not restricted.
 Tights are optional.
 Ballet shoes should be pink or white and can be borrowed from us.

 The following are uniform requirements for all exams.

 Big Swans, Primary and Standard One.
 Pink leotards and a small skirt or tutu.
 Pink or white tights and pink ballet shoes with elastics.

 Grade1 and 2 should wear a sky blue sleeveless leotard with scoop neck and back.
 Pink ballet socks or pink tights and pink canvas or leather ballet shoes with elastics.
 Skirts are no longer worn.

-Grade/Standard 3 - 6 should wear a navy blue sleeveless or capped sleeved leotard.
+Grade/Standard 3 - 6 should wear a deep purple sleeveless leotard.
 No spaghetti straps.
 Pink tights and pink canvas or leather ballet shoes with elastics.
 Plain colour shorts may be worn in class.

 Senior girls (Vocational grades and senior certificate) may wear a black leotard of any design and pink tights.
 A georgette skirt to mid thigh length may be worn if desired.
 Pink canvas or leather ballet shoes with elastics or pink soft block shoes may be worn with pink ribbons.
 Advice will be given regarding pointe shoes when necessary.

 Boys should wear a white T-shirt and black shorts, tights, leggings or unitard.
 Socks and shoes should be white.

 Hair must be held off the face in either a ponytail or ballet bun.
 Small stud earrings may be worn.
 Make-up and jewellery is not permitted.